 4. We work for the underserved and marginalized communities.

 We want to be a force for good on inclusion and diversity.
-We know that racism and bias are real, conscious and unconscious.
 Good intentions are not enough.
 So we will track and understand diversity as part of the hiring process.
 When we see problems, we’ll be honest about them and work hard to address them and adopt best practices.
 For our job seekers, employers and partners, we will share what we learn.
 We’ll share our tools, data and reporting, so that we can all make progress, together. , ,